François Duvalier: Early life and career

 Duvalier was born in Port-au-Prince in 1907, the son of Duval Duvalier, justice of the peace, teacher and journalist, whose family came from Martinique, and Ulyssia Abraham, a baker.
 (Note: Her name is recorded variously as "Ulyssia", "Uritia", and "Irutia".)
 His aunt, Madame Florestal, raised him as a child.
 He completed a degree in medicine from the University of Haiti in 1934, and served as staff physician at several local hospitals.
 He spent a year at the University of Michigan studying public health and in 1943, became active in a United States–sponsored campaign to control the spread of contagious tropical diseases, helping the poor to fight typhus, yaws, malaria and other tropical diseases that had ravaged Haiti for years.
 His patients affectionately called him "Papa Doc", a moniker that he used throughout his life.

 The racism and violence that occurred during the United States occupation of Haiti, which began in 1915, inspired black nationalism among Haitians and left a powerful impression on the young Duvalier.
-He was also aware of the latent political power of the poor black majority and their resentment against the small mulatto (black and white mixed-race) elite.
+He was also aware of the latent political power of the poor black majority and their resentment against the small mulatto elite.
 Duvalier supported Pan-African ideals, and became involved in the négritude movement of Haitian author Jean Price-Mars, both of which led to his advocacy of Haitian Vodou, an ethnological study of which later paid enormous political dividends for him.
 In 1938, Duvalier co-founded the journal Les Griots.
-On 27 December 1939, he married Simone Duvalier, with whom he had four children: Marie‑Denise, Nicole, Simone, and Jean‑Claude.
+On 27 December 1939, he married Simone Ovide, a mulatto nurse's aide.
+They had four children: Marie‑Denise, Nicole, Simone, and Jean‑Claude.